camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/jboss/chapters/04-migration/01-migrate-71-72.html.md

 ---

-title: 'Migrate from camunda BPM 7.1 to camunda BPM 7.2'
+title: 'Migrate from Camunda BPM 7.1 to Camunda BPM 7.2'
 shortTitle: 'Migrate from 7.1 to 7.2'
 category: 'Migration'

 ---

-The following steps describe how to upgrade the camunda artifacts in a JBoss AS 7 server in a shared process engine setting.
+The following steps describe how to upgrade the Camunda artifacts on a JBoss AS 7 server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [camunda BPM 7.2 JBoss distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).
+If not already done, make sure to download the [Camunda BPM 7.2 JBoss distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).

 The upgrade procedure takes the following steps:

-1. Upgrade the camunda BPM modules
+1. Upgrade the Camunda BPM modules
 2. Configure process engines
-3. Configure optional camunda BPM extensions (*optional*)
+3. Configure optional Camunda BPM extensions (*optional*)
-4. Upgrade camunda web applications
+4. Upgrade Camunda web applications

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.